When you're working hard towards your fitness and weight loss goals, it's all about tough workouts and cutting out all the unhealthy foods.

 Which flavor is best for protein powder?

-Chocolate flavors are best for protein powder, with vanilla being a close second.
+Chocolate flavors are the best in my opinion, with vanilla protein powders being a close second.
 The main reason for this is that when you find a product with natural flavors, then you won't get that fake and disgusting taste.

 What can I mix with protein powder to make it taste better?